2.20 Children missing from care, home and education

 Looked after children and relevant/eligible care leavers aged 16+

-Local authorities continue to have a range of responsibilities towards children leaving care until the young person’s 21st, and in some instances their 25th birthday.
-Pathway plans should reflect any risks to the child from abuse or exploitation and missing episodes and actions to reduce the risk.
+Local authorities continue to have responsibilities for children leaving care until the young person turns 21 years or, in some cases 25.
+The responsibility includes protection of care leavers from any risks to the child from abuse or exploitation and missing episodes.
 Police continue to have a duty to investigate missing adults; particularly if they remain vulnerable or at risk.

 Sixteen and 17 year olds who are S.20 Accommodated and have ‘capacity’ can withdraw their consent to be accommodated – refusal of permission to ‘stay out’ beyond agreed limits can be a trigger for this.
 It is in the best interests of care leavers to remain in suitable accommodation.
 Therefore in such circumstances a LAC Review chaired by an IRO should be held to explore this decision with the young person and their support network, with the aim of maintaining the living arrangement.